 Walking around among hundreds of butterflies is a feast for your eyes.
 Colorful wings, odd shaped tales and some silver shiny pops waiting to turn into butterflies.

 You can bring your own picnic lunch, or order some organic sandwiches from the shop at the entrance.
-You can just pop in for a few hours or spend the whole day at the Botanic Gardens in Utrecht.
+You can just pop in for a few hours or spend the whole day at the Botanic Garden in Utrecht.

 How to get there?